Mexican wines to know

 Try More Wines at Wine Festivals

 A fantastic way to experience Mexican wines is to go to a wine festival.
-Mexicans loves to celebrate, so almost every month there is some type of wine festival happening.
+Mexicans love to celebrate, so almost every month there is some type of wine festival happening.
 August and September are the big harvest celebrations or Vendemias.
 Other festivals include:

-• Festival of 100 Mexican Wines at the end of February 2024
+• Festival of 100 Mexican Wines at the end of February 2025

 • Bubbles Fest at Freixenet every year in March